Skip to content

 Eilean Donan lies at the intersection of three sea lochs in the western Scottish Highlands and is home to the most recognised castle in Scotland, Eilean Donan Castle.
 The castle is an icon of the Highlands and is the most shown on shortbread tins and calendars.

-The castle’s location gained it the title of one of the most photographed castles in Scotland.
+The castle’s location made it one of the most photographed castles in Scotland.
 The island, overlooking the Isle of Skye, is surrounded by the glorious splendour of the forested mountains of Kintail.
 However, the current castle wasn’t always standing tall as it is now.

-The castle was built in mid 13th century and got rebuilt a few times before turning into ruins after a Jacobite uprising in 1719.
-It was left in this state for almost 200 years until Lieutenant Colonel John MacRae-Gilstrap bought Donan island in 1911 and started to bring back its glory.
-The castle was finally reopened in 1932 after 20 years of hard labour to live up to the former magnificent Eilean Donan Castle fully.
+The castle was built in the mid-13th century and rebuilt a few times before turning into ruins after a Jacobite uprising in 1719.
+It was left in this state for almost 200 years until Lieutenant Colonel John MacRae-Gilstrap bought Donan Island in 1911 and started to restore its glory.
+The castle was finally reopened in 1932 after 20 years of hard labour to fully live up to the former magnificent Eilean Donan Castle.

-The interior rooms of the castle boast Jacobean artefacts, displays of weapons, and remarkable period furniture.
-Visitors can hold a romantic, one-of-a-kind wedding inside the Banqueting Hall and take it a step further to spend a honeymoon-like holiday in the Eilean Donan Cottage.
+The castle’s interior rooms boast Jacobean artefacts, displays of weapons, and remarkable period furniture.
+Visitors can hold a romantic, one-of-a-kind wedding inside the Banqueting Hall and spend a honeymoon-like holiday in the Eilean Donan Cottage.

 4. Stirling Castle